SaToGo1/SaToGo1/README.md

 [![CodeSignal](https://img.shields.io/badge/-CodeSignal-black?style=flat-square&logo=codesignal&logoColor=white&link=https://app.codesignal.com/profile/santiago_x7i)](https://app.codesignal.com/profile/santiago_x7i)

 ## About Me
 Hello!
-I'm Santiago, a FullStack Developer passionate about creating web applications.
-I'm currently pursuing a Computer Science degree at the Autonomous University of Barcelona and i developed a continuous learning mindset, actually Doing [The Odin Project](https://www.theodinproject.com/) Course.
-My goal is to contribute with my skills to meaningful projects and collaborate with dynamic development teams.
+I'm Santiago, Hello!
+I'm Santiago, a Web Developer interested in Fullstack web applications and software development.
+I'm currently pursuing a Computer Science degree at the Autonomous University of Barcelona.
+I love to face new challenges and learn from them.
+I'm always seeking for new opportunities to improve myself and my skills.
+My goal is to contribute with my skills to meaningful projects, develop new skills, and grow professionally.

 ## Skills
 - **Web Development**